pitt-crc/user-manual/docs/policies/hardware-investing-policy.md

 While the bulk of a whole-node computing resource investment is made available to the greater Pitt Research community (investors included), many investors require exclusive access to some component of their investment hardware.
-It is the CRC's policy that exclusive access can be maintained to up to **20 percent** of the hardware purchased by investment.
+It is the CRCD's policy that exclusive access can be maintained to up to **20 percent** of the hardware purchased by investment.
 For example, if a faculty member were to set investment funds towards **5 compute nodes**, **4 of them** will be made available to the community (again, also accessible to them), and **1 can be set aside** specifically for use by that Investor and their user group.